ibm-cloud-docs/vpc/block_storage_is_manage.md

 ## Monitor block storage performance
 {: #block-storage-monitor}

 You can monitor certain block storage volume performance from the VPC virtual server instance metrics.
-These include:
+These metrics include:

-* Cumulative number of [bytes read for a volume](/docs/vpc?topic=vpc-vpc-monitoring-metrics#bytes-read-for-volume-gen2) since virtual server instance was started.
+* Cumulative number of [bytes read for a volume](/docs/vpc?topic=vpc-vpc-monitoring-metrics#bytes-read-for-volume-gen2) since the virtual server instance was started.

-* Cumulative number of [bytes written for a volume](/docs/vpc?topic=vpc-vpc-monitoring-metrics#bytes-written-for-volume-gen2) since virtual server instance was started.
+* Cumulative number of [bytes written for a volume](/docs/vpc?topic=vpc-vpc-monitoring-metrics#bytes-written-for-volume-gen2) since the virtual server instance was started.

 To see these metrics in the UI:

-1. From the [{{site.data.keyword.cloud_notm}} console)](/login){: external} > **VPC Infrastructure > Compute > Virtual server instances**.
+1. In the [{{site.data.keyword.cloud_notm}} console)](/login){: external}, go to **VPC Infrastructure > Compute > Virtual server instances**.

 2. Click the instance name to go to the instance details.